kareiku/misc/_guides/easyeffects.md

 3. Select your preset JSON file and import.
 4. Load whenever you like.

-(Given this is a *flatpak* package, we assume the system to be Linux)
+(Given this is a *flatpak* package, we assume the system to be Linux.)